J&J Design

-J&J Design is a naval architecture, design, boat and production-process engineering company, mainly for high-volume production sail and powerboat builders.
+J&J Design is a naval architecture, design, boat and production-process engineering company, mainly for high-volume production sail and powerboat builders, headquartered in Slovenia.
 It introduced the carbon-epoxy technology from the America's Cup into cruising sailboats with the Shipman line.
 J&J also designed and engineered the first serial production hybrid powerboats, the Greenline Hybrid range.